 The Change trap is generated for all outlet status changes between any on/off conditions.
-Change traps include the outlet status, Location of the PDU, and identifier and name of the affected outlet.
-For descriptions of the outlet status types, please refer to the prior table.
+Change traps include the outlet status, Location of the PT40, and identifier/name of the affected outlet.
+For descriptions of the outlet status types, please refer to the previous table.